 You can also send me a letter at: Block 94E, Bedok North Avenue 4, #11-1433, Singapore 464094

 What To Do Now?

 If you got this far, you’ve got my eternal gratitude.

-Though many have been in this game longer, far ahead of me, and have already achieved what I strive for.
+Many have been in this game longer, far ahead of me, and have already achieved what I strive for.

-Everyone has unique stories, experiences and perspectives to share on any given topic that can benefit the next person.
+Everyone has unique stories, experiences and perspectives to share on any topic that can benefit the next person.

 It’s not a race but a long-term plan to optimize our “online characters” by upgrading our skills and equipping ourselves with the best “loot” to eventually tackle the end game.